 3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 The term “air pollution” often makes you think of the air outdoors.
-In reality, indoor air quality can be just as harmful as outdoor air.
+However, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
-People are spending additional time indoors and our homes are becoming more energy-efficient, which means homes are air tight and keeping contaminants inside.
-You should to know what’s negatively impacting your indoor air quality in order to make it better.
+Individuals are spending additional time indoors and our homes are becoming more energy-efficient, which means homes are air tight and keeping contaminants inside.
+You should to know what’s negatively affecting your indoor air quality in order to make it better.
 Here are three common problems with your indoor air quality.
-1. Humidity Levels Managing humidity levels can be tricky.
+1. Humidity Levels Managing humidity levels can be difficult.
 Too much humidity can harbor the growth of mold, mildew and bacteria.
-Small amounts of humidity can damage your mucous membranes and increase the possibility of contracting a cold or flu and heighten other respiratory problems.
+Small amounts of humidity can hurt your mucous membranes and increase the possibility of contracting a cold or flu and heighten other respiratory problems.
 Plus, your home’s furniture and woodwork can be impaired by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
-As a matter of fact, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
+As a matter of fact, their droppings are one of the most common causes of asthma and allergy symptoms.
 Seeing that dust mites like pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big culprit is pet dander.
 So, if your pets sleep your bedroom, even more allergens are accumulating.
-You can decrease the number of allergens in your bedroom by washing your bedding frequently and using a vacuum with a HEPA filter.
-You can take removing allergens to a new level with a whole-home air filtration system.
+You can reduce the number of allergens in your bedroom by washing your bedding frequently and using a vacuum that has a HEPA filter.
+You can take getting rid of allergens to a new level with a whole-home air filtration system.
 A professional from All Weather Heating & Air Conditioning Inc can explain all your options and help you select the perfect system for your needs.
-3. Household Chemicals and Odors While people may think it’s logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they contain.
-This is also true for lots of household cleaners.
+3. Household Chemicals and Odors While people may think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals they consist of.
+This can also hold true for lots of household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to look into a Lennox® whole-home filtration system.
 The air in your house should help your health, not harm it.
 We want to provide our expertise to ensure you have the best indoor air quality available.
 To schedule an in-home air assessment or get more information about indoor air quality, call us at 256-801-4701.